 Blogger Pete MMM was profiled in a Washington Post article Meet Mr. Money Mustache, the man who retired at 30.
 The article said he and his wife “retired from middle-income jobs [at 30] before they had their son.”
 Detractors say they didn’t retire.
 They just changed jobs, from engineering to home building, then to blogging.

 I included this article in New York Times in my weekly digest a few weeks ago: Coping When Not Entering Retirement Together.
-It profiled couples of which one stopped working and one is still working.
+It profiled couples of whom one stopped working and one is still working.
 If you are retired when your spouse is still working, are stay-at-home parents all retired?

 Then I read this other New York Times article about people starting a different career or business after they retired: Childhood Dreams Can Inspire Rewarding Second Careers.
 The lead person in the article started an international cultural travel business after she retired from corporate communications.
 Are all small business owners retired then?